Fotowatikha/sc_FAANG_v1/README.md

 ```sh
 jupyter notebook --no-browser --ip=0.0.0.0 --port=8890
 ```
-The `--no-browser` esnures that Jupyter does not to open any browser on the HPC, and `--ip=0.0.0.0` option allows remote access.
+The `--no-browser` will make sure that Jupyter does not to open any browser on the HPC, and `--ip=0.0.0.0` option allows the remote access.
 The `--port=8890` specifies the port Jupyter will run on.
 Make sure to choose a port that is not already in use.

 **2.** Then Connect to Jupyter Notebook from your local machine using SSH tunneling:
 ```sh